-If we think harder about e-publication, I think we will see that its manifestations are much broader and more complex.
-After all, one could (and, I think, should) say that an e-publication is among other things anything that is posted on the internet, quite possibly including group email of the H-Net sort.
-After all, anything we post on our personal websites (including many of my own papers) is functionally published - if by publication we mean made generally available to the public.
+But if we think harder about e-publication, I think we will see that its manifestations are much broader and more complex.
+After all, one could (and, I think, should) say that an e-publication is among other things anything that is posted on the Internet, quite possibly including group e-mail (of the H-Net sort).
+After all, anything we post on our personal websites (such as this talk, as soon as I return home) is functionally published - if by publication we mean made generally available to the public.
 Moreover, most of what is personally published in this way is literally free to users.
 We also publish in only a slightly more formal way by posting material created for institutions.
-At my research centre at Princeton, the Center for Arts and Cultural Policy Studies, we have recently posted all our working papers on our website.
-Formerly we printed them out and sold them for a small fee, but we are more interested in having them read than in trying to recover our very small analogue publishing costs.
-There is a good deal less self-e-publication in the humanities than in the natural and life sciences, where the electronic preprint has become the dominant form of publication, but the humanists are moving inexorably in the same direction.
-And the irony is that improved search portals such as Google now normally make it easier for most people to find e-publications than print publications.
+My Center at Princeton, the Center for Arts and Cultural Policy Studies, has recently posted all of its Working Papers on our website.
+Formerly we printed them out and sold them for a small fee, but we are more interested in having them read than in trying to recover our small analog publishing costs.
+There is a good deal less self-e-publication in the humanities than in the natural and life sciences, where the electronic pre-print has become the dominant form of publication, but the humanists are moving inexorably in the same direction.